 How to clean used/second-hand canning jars:

-First, you start out with gathering up your nasty jars to wash them all at once.
+First, you start out with gathering up your nasty jars to wash them all at one time.
 This batch was particularly gross and covered in rust.

 Please note: When I buy used jars, this is about as dirty as I dare go, otherwise it really makes you wonder what they had in that jar and I just don’t want to risk it.
 So you may want to set your own standard